MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/update-automation.md

 ### [Azure CLI](#tab/cli)

 Use the You can use the [`az fleet autoupgradeprofile delete`][az-fleet-autoupgradeprofile-delete] command to delete an existing auto-upgrade profile.
-You are asked to confirm the deletion.
+You're asked to confirm the deletion.
 If you wish to immediately delete the profile, include `--yes`.

 ```azurecli-interactive
 az fleet autoupgradeprofile delete \